MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Tearing Signal
 --------------

 In this example, the drawing time is 7ms, the time between end of drawing and call to ``Display.flush()`` is 1ms and the flush time is 6ms.
 So the expected rendering frequency is 7 + 1 + 6 = 14ms (71.4Hz).
 Flush starts just after the call to ``Display.flush()`` and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
-By consequence the LCD content is refreshed during the LCD refresh time.
-The content can be corrupted: flickering, glitches etc. The rendering frequency is faster than LCD refresh rate.
+By consequence the display content is refreshed during the display refresh time.
+The content can be corrupted: flickering, glitches etc. The rendering frequency is faster than display refresh rate.

 .. figure:: images/uiDisplaySync01.*
    :width: 100%

 In this example, the times are identical to previous example.
-The tearing signal is used to start the flush in respecting the LCD refreshing time.
+The tearing signal is used to start the flush in respecting the display refreshing time.
 The rendering frequency becomes smaller: it is cadenced on the tearing signal, every 16ms (62.5Hz).
 During 2ms, the CPU can schedule other tasks or goes in idle mode.
-The rendering frequency is equal to LCD refresh rate.
+The rendering frequency is equal to display refresh rate.

 .. figure:: images/uiDisplaySync02.*
    :width: 100%